 The OA Season 2, Mystery #10: Where is Prairie?
 Did she die?

-In the aftermath of the “five movements” stopping the school shooting, “the five” turn to look, and see a relieved Prairie standing outside.
-It is then revealed that she was shot in the chest, when the cafeteria worker wrestled the shooter to the ground.
+In the aftermath of the “five movements” having stopped the school shooting, “the five” turn to look, and see a relieved Prairie standing outside.
+It is then revealed that she was shot in the chest when the cafeteria worker wrestled the shooter to the ground.
 The final episode of The OA Season 1 leaves Prairie’s fate hanging in the balance.